GuyuanTang/BINP37_Project/nbis_meta/README.md

 ### 3. Annotation
 While running the annotation on all of the samples but not on each ID, the samples were specified in the `Abisko_SF2.tsv` instead.
+Here we modified the sample list in the config.yaml from Abisko_SF1.tsv to Abisko_SF2.tsv.
 The annotation step included the `quantification` step automatically.
 To run the annotation step, the following commands were used:
 ```shell